 - All expenses related to registration, travel and lodging are the responsibility of each individual speaker/presenter.
 In addition, speakers must make their own travel arrangements and book their own lodging.

-- You will receive your "speaker code" to register only after you have submitted your signed speaker agreement to NBOA.
-All presenters must agree to all responsibilities.
+- All presenters must agree to all responsibilities.
 It is the lead presenter's responsibility to advise co-presenters of these responsibilities.

-NBOA is using the Call for Programs hosted on a third-party event management platform, for program submissions.
-This is a separate system from the NBOA website so you will not use your NBOA website password to login—you will need to create an account on the platform before submitting a proposal.
+NBOA uses a third-party event management platform for program submissions through the Call for Programs.
+This is a separate system from the NBOA website, so you will not use your NBOA website password to log in – you will need to create an account on the platform before submitting a proposal.